The rise and fall of ancient Athens

 In 490 BC, the Persian Empire invaded mainland Greece.
 The Persians had already conquered much of the known world, and they now turned their attention to the Greeks.

 The Persians were met by a coalition of Greek city-states, led by Athens.
-The Greeks were heavily outnumbered, but they were able to defeat the Persians at the Battle of Marathon.
+The Greeks were heavily outnumbered, but they were able to defeat the Persians at the Battle of Marathon

-The Persians returned ten years later, in 480 BC.
+However, the Persians returned ten years later, in 480 BC.
 This time, they were met by a larger Greek force, led by Sparta.

 The Greeks were again outnumbered, but this time were defeated by the Persians at the Battle of Thermopylae.